Omicron: Delhi health minister says people with no travel history have been infected

 Delhi Health Minister Satyendar Jain on Thursday warned that people with no travel history have been found to be infected by the Omicron strain of coronavirus in the Capital, PTI reported.

-At a press briefing, Jain said that 46% of 115 coronavirus positive samples that were sent for genome sequencing in Delhi, accounted for the new variant of Covid-19.
+At a press briefing, Jain said that 46% of the 115 coronavirus positive samples that were sent for genome sequencing in Delhi showed that the infection was caused by the Omicron variant.
 The minister said that these samples belonged to people with travel history and those without as well.

 Meanwhile, 25 new Omicron cases were detected in Delhi in the last 24 hours, taking the city’s tally to 263 – the highest among all states, the central government’s data showed on Thursday morning.
 This includes international travellers who landed in Delhi.